-4.4.6 Additionally, the Codasur Rally Championship may also allow ASN-approved cars to compete and score points.
+4.4.6 Additionally, the Codasur Rally Championship may also allow ASN-approved cars to compete and score points in this championship.

-The request for the approval of these cars for Codasur must be sent to the Codasur Rally Commission together with the corresponding documentation.
+The request for the approval of these cars for Codasur, must be sent the Codasur Rally Commission attaching the corresponding documentation.

-Cars will be required to reach the specific requirements/criteria determined by the FIA/Codasur.

-In classes RC4 and RC5, cars with ASN/Codasur homologations will be admitted in addition to those with FIA homologations.
+It will be necessary that the cars reach the specific requirements/criteria determined by FIA/Codasur In classes RC4, and RC5, cars with ASN/Codasur homologations will be admitted in addition to those with FIA homologations.